tuguzD/obsidian-plug-in-pack/README.md

 ## 🎨 Change *editor appearance* in new ways
-- [Iconic](https://github.com/gfxholo/iconic) – set custom (colored) emoji/icon for files/folders ("in bulk" via rules) and app menus with their own icons
+- [Iconic](https://github.com/gfxholo/iconic) – set custom (colored) emoji/icon for files/folders (“in bulk” via rules) and app menus with their own icons
 - [Limelight](https://github.com/smikula/obsidian-limelight) – make all opened, but non-active panes dimmer: focus on an actively modified one
 - [Colored Tags Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) – assign unique tag colors, then apply them to canvas items, folders and/or notes
-- [Party](https://github.com/shap-po/obsidian-party) – create and customize "particle" effects on certain actions (e.g., completing checkboxes by default)
+- [Party](https://github.com/shap-po/obsidian-party) – create and customize “particle” effects on certain actions (e.g., completing checkboxes by default)
 - [Abbreviations and Acronyms](https://github.com/dragonish/obsidian-abbreviations) – auto-mark abbreviations/acronyms (terms) from metadata or global settings
 - ~~[Continuous Mode](https://github.com/gasparschott/obsidian-continuous-mode) – display all open notes or files (like PDFs) in tab group as a single scrollable document~~
-  - disabled (for now) due to a "auto-scrolling" conflict with "Scroll Speed" plugin
+  - disabled (for now) due to an “auto-scrolling” conflict with “Scroll Speed” plugin

 ### 🖌️ Make *file contents* more appealing
 - [Blur](https://github.com/gapmiss/blur) – apply blur effect to portions of text to obfuscate it (non-[Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax), so works only in `Obsidian` app)